-However that price is without any of the accessories or personality chips which can add up fast.
+However that price is without any of the accessories, personality chips or carrying backpacks, which can all add up fast.
 A fully decked-out droid will set you back $200-300 easy if you really want to customize it.

 But the customizable droids aren’t the only ones you can buy in the Droid Depot, if you’ve brought your American Express Platinum Card with you Disney is selling full-size remote controlled R2-D2 droids that you can fully customize to your liking.
 It looks and acts just like it in the Star Wars movies.
 It’s selling for a meager: $25,000.

-Once you do that they will give you the blueprints to build it, and a basket to collect the parts in.
+Once you pay, you will be given the blueprints to build your droid, and a basket to collect the parts in.
 Once you have these things, head over to the parts station to start the building process.

 Once you select the type of droid you want, you’ll choose from a variety different droid parts which come to you on a conveyor belt.
-Each style of droid has 4 different parts you need to choose from to customize yours.
-They are:
+Each style of droid has 4 different customizable parts to choose from:

 - Dome Connection Plate